Interested in supporting DSES? Consider becoming a member or making a donation!

 The Deep Space Exploration Society is a Colorado based nonprofit organization dedicated to practical astronomy and space science education for students, the general public, and society members.

 Our major project is restoring and operating a 60-foot dish antenna for radio astronomy and amateur radio experimenting.
 The site is located in Kiowa County, in Colorado.
 Since 2009 our volunteer members have been working hard to restore and modernize the antenna and its support facilities.
-In addition we support radio astronomy and amateur radio projects with smaller antennas.
-And we support educational outreach.
+In addition, we support radio astronomy and amateur radio projects with smaller antennas.
+We support educational outreach to the local community.

 ASTRONOMY